SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.ja.md

 Selenium Manager includes two additional arguments two handle the cache, namely:

-- `clear-cache`: To remove the cache folder.
+- `--clear-cache`: To remove the cache folder.
-- `clear-metadata`: To remove the metadata file.
+- `--clear-metadata`: To remove the metadata file.

 ## Versioning
 Selenium Manager follows the same versioning schema as Selenium.
 Nevertheless, we use the major version 0 for Selenium Manager releases because it is still in beta.
 For example, the Selenium Manager binaries shipped with Selenium 4.12.0 corresponds to version 0.4.12.